Skip to main content

 💡 Best Practice Track as many properties as possible to enable richer cohort creation and insights.

-If the video is displayed within a page context (e.g., embedded in article), include page properties:
+If the video is displayed within a page context (e.g., embedded in an article), pass a Context to associate the tracker with that page:

 title: "How to Use iOS SDK",